-(Note) In order to take this course, students must submit in advance to the Office of the Schools of Science and Engineering a "volunteer application form" and consent letter by your guarantor.
-By submitting the application form to the Office, you will be insured by accident insurance for injuries you may have and by liability insurance for damage you may cause on other during your volunteer activities.
+(Note) In order to take this course, students must submit in advance to the Center for Science and Engineering a "volunteer application form" and letter of consent by your guarantor to the Center for Science and Engineering.
+By submitting the application form to the office, you are automatically registered to both the 'Injury and Accident Compensation Program for Waseda Students (GAKUSHOUHO)' and the 'Liability Insurance Program for Waseda Students (GAKUBAIHO)'.